Ohio Nursing Home Choking Death Lawyer

 Frequently Asked Questions

-If you’re asking, “Do I have a case if my loved one choked to death in an Ohio nursing home?”, the answer may be yes when a facility ignored known risks or failed to respond appropriately.
-In Ohio, a wrongful death claim can arise when a nursing home breaches its duty of care—such as not assessing dysphagia, serving unsafe textures, leaving residents unsupervised at meals, or delaying 911.
+The answer may be yes when the facility ignored known risks or failed to respond appropriately to a resident choking.
+In Ohio, a wrongful death claim can arise when a nursing home breaches its duty of care—such as not assessing swallowing issues (“dysphagia”), serving unsafe food, leaving residents unsupervised at meals, or delaying emergency response.

-Asking again, “Do I have a case for a choking death?”, you likely do if records show risk factors were known (stroke, dementia, Parkinson’s), care plans weren’t followed, or staff failed to act.
-Federal standards (42 CFR Part 483) and Ohio resident rights require safe feeding and prompt response.
+When you ask again, “Do I have a case for a choking death?”, you likely do if records show risk factors were known (stroke, dementia, Parkinson’s), care plans weren’t followed, or staff failed to act.
+Federal and state regulations require appropriate assessments, interventions, supervision, safe feeding, and prompt medical intervention.

-• Evidence: care plans, diet orders, staffing logs, incident reports
+• Key evidence includes prior medical history and records, swallowing evaluations, care plans, diet orders, staffing logs, and incident reports.

 • Delayed or improper emergency response